zulurepublic/zulu-passport/README.md

 ## 1. What is Zulu-Passport?

 Zulu-Passport is an implementation of a self-sovereign identity management system in solidity.
-It allows the passport owner to manage claims made about him and sharing them with third-parties.
+It allows the passport owner to manage claims and sharing them with third-parties.

 **What is a claim?**